-The mission of the Florida Park Service is to provide resource-based outdoor recreation while preserving, interpreting and restoring natural and cultural resources.
-The objective in park planning is to achieve an equitable balance between preserving natural conditions and providing public access for outdoor recreation purposes.
+The mission of the Florida Park Service is to provide resource-based recreation while preserving, interpreting and restoring natural and cultural resources.
+The objective in park planning is to achieve an equitable balance between preserving natural resources and providing public access for outdoor recreation.

 The state park management plan forms the basis for all aspects of planning, development and management of a given park.
 A major function of the management plan is to apply system-wide philosophy and policy to each park.
 The content, development and maintenance of unit management plans are directed by Florida Statutes 253 and 259.
 View all approved unit management plans.

 State park unit management plans (UMP) consist of four interrelated components:

 Contains the statement of acquisition purpose and highlights the park’s significance

 Outlines park management authority and responsibilities

 Describes existing natural and cultural resource conditions